sanjdhar/amazon-ebs-migration-utility/README.md

 - Choose Python 3.8 for the run time
 - Use the IAM role you created in the previous steps
 - You can choose "None" for VPC or select any VPC in your account that can access the AWS APIs.
-- If you are using the AWS console, delete the skeleton Lambda code and paste in the contents of the file `gp3_migrate.py`
+- If you are using the AWS console, delete the skeleton Lambda code and paste in the contents of the file `gp3_upgrade.py`
 - Add in the appropriate values for your DynamoDB table name and SNS topic.
-- Leave Lamda memory at 128 MB
+- Leave Lambda memory at 128 MB
 - Change the timeout to 1 minute

 ## Key Details (Do not skip this section) <a name="Key"></a>